PhilipSchmid/echo-app/README.md

 - **TCP Listener**: Serves the same JSON message over a TCP connection (minus the request headers).
 - **gRPC Listener**: Provides the same information using gRPC (minus the request headers).

-These features make the application versatile for different types of network communication.

 ## Configuration Options

 ### Environment Variables